 Enter your E-mail Address, TZO Key and Domain Name in their respective fields.

-NOTE: The free TZO Dynamic DNS service you signed up for expires in one (1) year.
-When upgrading to a paid TZO account, make sure to do so before it expires, and also provide the TZO ordering system with the same domain and email address so the credit can be applied.
+IMPORTANT: The free TZO Dynamic DNS service you signed up for expires in one (1) year.
+When upgrading to a paid TZO account, make sure to do so before it expires.
+Also, provide the TZO ordering system with the same domain and email address so the credit can be applied.

 On a test computer, click Start > Programs > Accessories > Remote Desktop Connection.

 In the Computer field, enter the static LAN IP address you set on the remote computer.
 Then, click Connect.

 You should now be able to view the files, programs and settings that your remote computer contains.
 Encountering problems with Remote Desktop Connection within your network (LAN) If you cannot connect within the LAN connection, something went wrong with either your server setup or the test computer.
 Verify both systems are online and can communicate with each other using another method such as network browsing using file explorer, and ping test.
 Also, make sure the Remote Desktop Connection client software is enabled.
 You may need to temporarily suspend or disable software firewall such as Symantec Internet security, or the Windows Firewall to see if those were the problem areas.
 If so, contact the firewall vendor support for additional help. iv.
 Testing your Remote Desktop Connection via the Internet using TZO You need to go offsite to test the Remote Desktop Connection via the Internet using your TZO account.
 You must go offsite.
 You cannot test the whole setup within the same network or behind the same Internet connection.
 For example, if the computer you want to control or access is at home, go to work to do the test or go to a friend's house and test it from there following the steps below: